 You head out with Aladdin now in your party (he is more-or-less identical to his KH1 incarnation), crossing the Bazaar on your way.
 This room is pretty crowded by any standard.
-First off, you can destroy its the stands with magic (but not finisher attacks, no matter what Re:CoM taught you), and a few of them hide puzzle pieces or chests (which are visible inside the stand, the chests looking as though they were part of the prop, nice touch!).
+First off, you can destroy its the stands with magic (and not finisher attacks, no matter what Re:CoM taught you), and a few of them hide puzzle pieces or chests (which are visible inside the stand, the chests looking as though they were part of the prop, a nice touch!).
 Sometimes, Heartless destroy bazaars as they appear.

 Here, you’ll encounter our old friends the Fat Bandits, which haven’t changed much and due to their area attacks, are more capable of dealing with your new speed than most returning Heartless!
 But alongside the Fat Bandits are another new Heartless: the Silver Rock.
 They’re the newest bell wizard in town, named after rock ‘n’ roll!
 They’re not the same kind of bell wizard you’d expect from previous games, having an entirely different attack style.
 In fact I’m not sure why they bothered making a recolour of an older enemy at all when they’re doing such an admirable job of avoiding repeat enemies in before now?
 I mean, wasn’t I just complimenting the totally redesigned Luna Bandits?
 Don’t get me wrong, I like seeing new bell wizards.
 It just seems to go against what KH2 was doing up until this point!

 While we’re talking about Heartless, I’ve actually been putting one off while I discussed more prominent mechanics, and this busy bazaar full of destructible crap is probably a good time to bring it up.
-I refer, of course, to the Bulky Vendor, a seemingly random (but actually not random!)
-Heartless you might very well not encounter across an entire playthrough!
+I refer, of course, to the Bulky Vendor, a seemingly random (but not actually random!)
+Heartless that you might very well never encounter across an entire playthrough!
 If you do come across a Vendor, this gashapon-looking fellow will appear and immediately teleport into hiding, forcing you to bust up destructibles in the environment to find it.
 Once loose, the Vendor will begin rapidly losing HP, as it begins hopping around, faster and faster as it gets weaker.
 If the Vendor “dies” of its own accord, it teleports away and you get nothing, but if you line yourself up with its front side and hit a special Reaction Command, you will get a prize based on its remaining HP, with better prizes the more life bars it had exhausted when you tagged it.

 The primary appeal of Bulky Vendors is that they are the only renewable source of Orichalcums for synthesis, and also a reliable source of another synth material, depending on version.
 In Vanilla, this is Bright materials, while in FM+, it’s Serenity materials.
 This change may have something to do with the fact that players going for 100% will max the Moogle’s level early (in comparison to every other task) and will no longer need a source of Bright materials to boost the Moogle’s EXP after a certain point.
 FM+ did introduce a new synth recipe to help you clear out old Bright Crystals, but since Bulky Vendors offer all levels of material, not just Crystals, it made more sense to tie them to Serenity than Bright.